AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 14. To enter the amount of the credit memo for **Price** (7.2,n) field, enter the number, and press &lt;Field Exit&gt; (not &lt;Field Minus&gt;).

-    &gt;Note: The amount appears as a positive number, but a negative number appears for the **Ext Amt** field when data entry is complete.
+    >Note: The amount appears as a positive number, but a negative number appears for the **Ext Amt** field when data entry is complete.

 15. If necessary, enter the cost center number which is used when posting the credit memo for the **Cost Center** (3+4,n) field.

-    &gt;Note: The **Cost Center** field name will be different if another value is entered for the **Cost cntr hdr** field of the Company Maintenance (G/L) screen.
+    >Note: The **Cost Center** field name will be different if another value is entered for the **Cost cntr hdr** field of the Company Maintenance (G/L) screen.
 Refer to [Working With Company G/L Options](#working-with-company-gl-options) for additional information.

 16. If necessary, enter the account number which is used when posting the credit memo for the **G/L Account** # (5+4,n) field.
 Refer to [Working With A/P Item Records](#working-with-ap-item-records) for information about the **G/L Account** # field.

-    &gt;Note: The **G/L Account** # field name will be different if another value is entered for the **Account header** field of the Company Maintenance (G/L) screen.
+    >Note: The **G/L Account** # field name will be different if another value is entered for the **Account header** field of the Company Maintenance (G/L) screen.
 Refer to [Working With Company G/L Options](#working-with-company-gl-options) for additional information.

 17. If necessary, users may be able to change the value of the **Discount** (1,a) field which defaults from the **Discount allowed** field of the A/P item record.
 Refer to [Working With A/P Item Records](#working-with-ap-item-records) for additional information.
 Refer to [Working With Company A/P Options](#working-with-ap-options) for information about the Allow discount override field which designates *if* the value of the **Discount** field can be changed when processing invoice batches.